EmmaLeu/AI-FMI/README.md

 # AI-FMI

-Web Application for managing reasearch groups publications.
+Web Application for managing research groups publications.

 Warning: I developed this project in my early programming days.
 It is no longer maintained and I would not recommend this stucture anymore.